kbroman/ProgrammingNotes/linux_setup.md

     - Can open a new terminal in an additional tab with ctrl-shift-T
     - Switch between tabs with ctrl-PgUp and ctrl-PgDn
+    - Alt-1, Alt-2, etc., to switch to a particular tab (by number, up to 9; Alt-0 for tab 10)
     - See all keyboard shortcuts by going to Edit -> Preferences -> Shortcuts